-WARNING: Even when the DC disconnect is in the off position, the ungrounded DC conductor leading up to the DC disconnect will remain live on the PV side as long as the PV modules are in daylight.
-The inverter side of the DC disconnect will also remain live after the disconnect has been shut off until 60 seconds after the LEDs turn off, as DC bus capacitors in the inverter discharge.
+WARNING: Even when the inverter's DC disconnect is in the OFF position, the ungrounded DC conductor leading up to the DC disconnect will remain live as long as the PV modules are in daylight.
+The inverter side of the DC disconnect will also remain live as long as AC voltage is available at the inverter.